-Our principal business objective is to strengthen our Operating Subsidiaries' market position and further expand their market share.
+Our principal business objective is to strengthen our market position and further expand our market share.
 We intend to achieve such business objectives by:

 Expansion of production capacity and capability.
-In line with the Group's business expansion plan, the Group plans to upgrade and expand its existing production facilities for further growth and development.
-In particular, the Group plans to purchase and install new equipment in the SZ Factory so as to increase its overall production capacity.
+The Group plans to upgrade and expand its existing production facilities for further growth and development.
+In particular, the Group plans to purchase and install new equipment in the factory so as to increase its overall production capacity.

-With a view to achieving greater economies of scale and thereby enhancing the competitiveness of its products in the marketplace, the Group will also devise effective management control over or re-engineer its production processes in order to optimize its production efficiency and to improve the quality of its existing products, after commissioning the new production equipment.
+With a view to achieving greater economies of scale and thereby enhancing the competitiveness of its products in the marketplace, the Group also devise effective management control over or re-engineer its production processes in order to optimize its production efficiency and to improve the quality of its existing products, after commissioning the new production equipment.